 We welcome student volunteers between the ages of 10 and 14 years in the company of a parent or other responsible adult.
 With a parent’s permission, high school students aged 15 to 17 years may volunteer independently.

 Volunteers are needed in the following areas:

 Dog Friend - Our dogs are always grateful for a walk or game of ball.
 As a Dog Volunteer, you will provide exercise, practice walking on-leash, and off-leash play-time to our available dogs and puppies.
 You will learn how to socialize the dogs and promote good behavior, making them more adoptable.

 Cat Friend - Petting and playing with our cats greatly relieves the stress and confusion of shelter life.
 A scared or shy cat will often blossom with a little attention.
 As a Cat Volunteer, you will have the opportunity to offer your care and affection to our adoptable cats and kittens.

-The Volunteer Orientations for January and February are now full.
+The November 2016 Orientations for new volunteers are now full.

 We will be pausing our orientations for the month of December when many people are traveling or busy with holiday activities.
 We will resume orientations in January 2017.
 Please check this web page beginning December 6th for the January Orientation dates.